 Here's a step-by-step guide to resolving a hacked Facebook account, with input from online security experts.
 (And don't miss our guides to how to make yourself anonymous on Facebook, how to block and unfriend someone on Facebook, and how to protect your identity, personal data and property.)

 Check to make sure your account really has been hacked

 If you notice suspicious activity on your Facebook account — such as changes to your name, birthday, email address or password; new sent messages or friend requests to people you don't know; posts appearing on your timeline that you did not post — then go to the upper right-hand corner of your Facebook page and click on the arrow there, revealing a drop-down menu.

-Click Settings, and a new menu will pop up.
+Click Settings and Privacy > Settings, and a new menu will pop up.
 Choose the Security and Login option, then Where You're Logged In.
 If there is a login from a device that you don't recognize, then your account may have been hacked.

 End the intruder's session

 Click the three vertical dots next to the device login that you don't recognize, then Not You or Log Out.
 This logs the intruder out of your account, at least temporarily.
 This limits the damage the intruder can do and allows you to continue regaining and securing control of your account.

 If your account has been compromised, it likely has been used to contact people in your friends list.
 You'll need to tell them not to trust any links or install any apps that you had sent them — via wall postings, Facebook messages or Facebook email — while the intruder had control of your account.

 Change your Facebook password

 If the intruder has not changed your password, then changing it is easy.
 Click Security and Login again, then scroll down to Login and then click Change Password.